mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

 	if user is not None:
 		user.paid = 1
 		db.session.commit()
-		# do anything else on payment success, maybe send a thank you email or update more db fields?
 	return "Response: User with associated email " + str(stripe_email) + " updated on our end (paid)."

 ## ... source file continues with no further render_template examples...

 ```